Working at a startup can either be career suicide or an excellent career move depending on who you ask. We'd argue for the latter.

 And while many startups are generally less formal than traditional companies, remember to make an effort in your appearance.
 The halo effect is a real thing.

-Finally, as with any job interview, take the time to follow up with a thank-you email.
+Finally, always follow up with a thank-you email.

 How to evaluate a startup job offer

-A straightforward way to look at it is to consider the equity portion of the compensation as 0.
-Unless the startup up is highly successful, the chances are that you won’t see anything from those options.
-So, if you are treating them as 0, and you are most likely going to make less on the salary side, you need to consider the other benefits before you accept.
+One way to look at it is to consider the equity portion of your compensation as $0.
+Unless the startup is successful, chances are you won't see anything from those options for a long time.
+So, if you treat them as $0 and make less than you currently are on the salary portion, you need to consider everything else before you accept.

-With that said, that’s not necessarily true.
-If you pick well and you join a mid-stage startup, there is a decent chance that that equity will be worth something.
-It’s up to you to decide how much you value equity vs. salary.
+Treating equity as worthless isn't necessarily the right way to think about it.
+If you pick a well-funded mid-stage startup, there is a decent chance your equity will be worth something.
+It's up to you to decide how much you value equity versus salary.

-Remember, you will also have to pay for your options, they’re not free.
+Remember, you will need to pay for your options.
+They're not free.
 Options have a strike price which may be low or high depending on when you join the company.

 In general, you should ask yourself: How does my compensation compare to my peers in the company?

-Some companies pay more, some pay less, but an offer is fair if it’s in line with your peers.
-A peer is someone who joined the company at roughly the same time as you did with the same title.
+Some companies pay more, some pay less, but an offer is fair if it's in line with your peers.
+A peer joined the company at roughly the same time as you with the same job title.

-Consider all the factors that are important to you, including those that aren’t strictly financial, when making a decision.
-Remember, this job could be a stepping stone to starting your own company or where you meet the people you work with for the next few decades.
+Other factors could be important to you, including those that aren't financial.
+The job could be a stepping stone to starting your own company or meeting the people you work with for the next few decades.